Justin Tomlinson

 Justin Paul Tomlinson (born 5 November 1976) is a British politician and former marketing executive who served as Minister of State for Energy Security and Net Zero in 2024.
 A member of the Conservative Party, he was the Member of Parliament (MP) for North Swindon from 2010 to 2024.

 A former councillor on Swindon Borough Council, Tomlinson previously served as Parliamentary Private Secretary to Ed Vaizey.
 He served in Prime Minister David Cameron's government as Parliamentary Under-Secretary of State for Disabled People from 2015 to 2016.
 He was a junior minister during the second May ministry at the Department for Work and Pensions, as Parliamentary Under-Secretary for Family Support, Housing and Child Maintenance from 2018 to 2019.
 He later served as Minister of State for Disabled People, Work and Health from 2019 to 2021.

 Early life and career

 Justin Tomlinson was born in Blackburn on 5 November 1976.
-His mother Vera represents St. Andrews ward on Swindon Borough Council.
+His mother Vera represented the St. Andrews ward on Swindon Borough Council.
 He studied at Harry Cheshire High School, a state comprehensive in Kidderminster, before going to Oxford Brookes University, where he was chairman of its Conservative Student Branch from 1995 to 1999.
 He was national chairman of Conservative Future, the youth-wing of the Conservative Party, between 2002 and 2003.

 Tomlinson worked as the manager of a nightclub called Eros in Swindon, and later owned a marketing business.

 Tomlinson was elected as the Conservative Party candidate for Abbey Meads ward of Swindon Borough Council in 2000, then re-elected for the same ward in 2002 and 2006.